pingpongcms/pingpongcms/README.md

 ## Demo

+**Site**

 You can try out the develop version of pingpong cms in http://demo.pingpongcms.com.

+**Administrator**

+You can also try the administrator page of CMS by visiting http://demo.pingpongcms.com/administrator.
+Default login credentials is `pingpong.labs@gmail.com` for the email and `secret` for the password.

 ## Documentation